-SPLAT Data Files contain integer value topographic elevations (in meters) referenced to mean sea level for 1-degree by 1-degree regions of the earth with a resolution of 3-arc seconds.
-SDF files can be read in either standard format (.sdf) as generated by the usgs2sdf and srtm2sdf utilities, or in bzip2 compressed format (.sdf.bz2).
-Since uncompressed files can be processed slightly faster than files that have been compressed, SPLAT! searches for the needed SDF data in uncompressed format.
-If uncompressed data cannot located, SPLAT! then searches for data in bzip2 compressed format.
-If no compressed SDF files can be found for the region requested, SPLAT! assumes the region is over water, and will assign an elevation of sea-level to these areas.

-This feature of SPLAT! makes it possible to perform path analysis not only over land, but also between coastal areas not represented by Digital Elevation Model data.
-This behavior of SPLAT! underscores the importance of having all the SDF files required for the region being analyzed if meaningful results are to be expected.
+SPLAT Data Files contain topographic elevations to the nearest meter above mean sea level for 1-degree by 1-degree regions of the earth with a resolution of 3-arc seconds.
+SDF files can be read in either standard format (.sdf) as generated by the usgs2sdf utility, or in bzip2 compressed format (.sdf.bz2).
+Since uncompressed files can be slightly faster to load than compressed files, SPLAT! searches for the needed SDF data in uncompressed format first.
+If such data cannot located, then SPLAT! tries to read the data in bzip2 compressed format.
+If no compressed SDF files can be found for the region requested, SPLAT! assumes the region is over water or outside the United States, and will assign an elevation of sea-level to these areas.
+This feature of SPLAT! makes it possible to perform path analysis not only over land, but also between coastal areas not represented by USGS Digital Elevation Model Data since they are devoid of any land masses.
+However, this behavior of SPLAT! underscores the importance of having all the SDF fi les required for the region being analyzed if meaningful results are to be expected.